Basilica of Saint-Denis tourism & sightseeing

-The Abbot Suger of St. Denis had the idea to create a church that would overshadow all others at the time; within four years, his dream was realized with the construction of the lobby of the church.
-This original design was in the early Gothic style, with high vaulted ceilings whose grandiosity was meant to give the impressing of stretching out to heaven.
-After another four years, in 1944, the choir was completed – overall an impressively short construction time.
+The Abbot Suger of Saint Denis had the idea to create a church that would overshadow all others at the time, and within four years his dream started to be realised with the construction of the lobby of the church.
+This original design was in the early Gothic style, with high vaulted ceilings whose grandiosity was intended to give the impressing of stretching out to heaven.

-Not much of the original structure early Gothic remains today.
-A century after its construction, the building was redone in the Rayonnant style, which, though still part of the Gothic style, placed emphasis on decoration rather than sheer size.
-Begun in 1231, its redesign made it considered by many as the first Rayonnant style church, with elaborate stained glass windows, a radiant rose window in the façade, and statue columns.
+Not much of the original structure in the early Gothic style remains today.
+A century after its construction the building was redesigned in the Rayonnant style, which, though still part of the Gothic style, placed emphasis on decoration rather than sheer size.
+Begun in 1231, this redesign made it considered by many to be the first Rayonnant style church, with elaborate stained glass windows, a radiant rose window in the façade, and statue columns.

-In 1789, during the French revolution, the tombs at St. Denis were opened, and all remains were dumped into mass graves.
+In 1789, during the French revolution, the tombs at St. Denis were opened and all the remains were dumped into mass graves.
 They were left in these graves, unmarked, though the reign of Napoleon Bonaparte.